elrodrix/zakzak/README.md

 ## Contributing

 Read the rules, code of conduct and then just go ahead, fork the repo and create a pull request when you're done.

+## Acknowledgements

+While this work was done without directly copying anything from other projects, the core benchmark logic was inspired by the logic from benchmark.js by Mathias Bynens, who has developed a very reliable way of warming up the benchmarks.

 ## License